mrboson/mozenda_api_client/README.md

 Simple API wrapper for integration with Mozenda's REST API (https://help.mozenda.com/docs/rest-api-introduction).
 This API can be used to start and stop agents (and their jobs), retrieve results, etc.

 Sample code would be fully functional with valid Mozenda API Keys and operational redis cluster.
-So mainly this is just example code to show what a fully Mozenda API integrated client module would like.
+So mainly this is just example code to show what a Mozenda API integrated client module could like.

 Here is how it would typically be used: